Zekbot-01/pygame-3d/README.md

 # pygame-3d
-With this, you're able to create 3d games very, very easy!
+With this, you're able to create 3d games very, very easy in the python programming language!